stikagestirongo28-pixel/higgsfield-ai-promo-codes/README.md

-# 🎬 Higgsfield AI Coupon Code &vert; 67% OFF — Verified & Working (July 2026)
+# 🎬 Higgsfield AI Coupon Code &vert; 67% OFF — Verified & Working (August 2026)

 **Direct Answer:** The best Higgsfield AI coupon code right now is **`GROWWITHALEX-10`** — it gives **67% OFF** the Ultimate plan.
 All codes listed below are **100% tested and verified**.
 You MUST register through the referral link first — otherwise the codes will NOT work and the coupon field may be permanently blocked.